Granular segregation across flow geometries: a closure model for the particle segregation velocity: Simulations

 \section{Simulations}

-An in-house discrete element method (DEM) code running on CUDA-enabled NVIDIA GPUs is used to simulate a size-bidisperse particle mixture with species specific volume concentration $c_i$, diameter $d_i$, and density $\rho_l=\rho_s=1$\,g\,cm$^{-3}$ ($i=l,s$ for large or small particles, respectively).
+An in-house discrete element method (DEM) code running on CUDA-enabled NVIDIA GPUs is used to simulate size-bidisperse particle mixtures with species specific volume concentration $c_i$, diameter $d_i$, and density $\rho_l=\rho_s=1$\,g\,cm$^{-3}$.
 Large ($d_l=4$\,mm) and small ($d_s$ varied to adjust the size ratio, $R_d=d_l/d_s$) particle species have a $\pm10$\% uniform size distribution to minimize layering~\citep{staron_segregation_2014} (increasing the diameter variation to $\pm20$\% does not alter the results).
 The mixture is sheared in the streamwise ($x$) direction (see figure~\ref{fig:schematics}).
 Boundary conditions are periodic in $x$ and $y$ with length $L=35d_l$ and width $W=10d_l$, respectively.
 The height is $H=50d_l$ in the $z$-direction, which is normal to the flow direction (reducing $H$ to $25d_l$ does not alter the results).
 In all cases, particles fall freely under gravity to fill the domain before flow begins.
 Gravity may be aligned with the $z$-direction, as shown in figure~\ref{fig:schematics}, at an angle $\theta$ with respect to $z$ for inclined chute flow, or parallel to the flow aligned with $x$ for vertical chute flow.
-In some cases, gravity is set to zero.
+In some cases, gravity is set to zero; in all other cases we use $g=g_0\equiv 9.81$\,m\,s$^{-2}$.

 The standard linear spring-dashpot model~\citep{cundall1979discrete} is used to resolve particle-particle and particle-wall contacts of spherical particles using a friction coefficient of $\mu=0.5$, a restitution coefficient of 0.9, and a binary collision time of 0.15\,ms. We have confirmed that our results are relatively insensitive to these values except for very low friction coefficients ($\mu\le0.2$)~\citep{duan2020segregation,jing_rising_2020}.
 From 26000 to 150000 particles are included in each simulation, depending on the size ratio.